SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-daffodil009/readme1.txt

-# Project : Are you playing the  Banjo tonight?

-This project implements a function areYouPlayingBanjo that determines whether a given name will get an opportunity to play with British-born, Melbourne-based composer/songwriter Hana Stretton at Royal Albert Hall tonight. 🎸🎺🎷🎻🥁

-If it does match, the function returns a string indicating the person will be playing  🪕banjo with Hana Stretton at the Royal Albert Hall.
-Otherwise, it returns a string stating the person can attend the performance instead.
+# Make your own Codewars Style Challenge

+In this workshop, you'll create your own programming challenge for others to solve, similar to the ones you might have tackled on Codewars.
+You'll write unit tests to validate solutions.
+Then you can share your challenge with other bootcampers for them to solve.
+If a submitted solution passes all your tests, it will be considered a correct solution - just like on Codewars.
+This is a great chance to get creative and come up with a programming challenge to stump your peers!

 ## 💡 OBJECTIVES FOR THE WORKSHOP

-Here's a glimpse of what you'll be achieving by the end of this workshop's challenge.
+Here's a glimpse of what you'll be achieving by the end of this workshop:

-To determine if a person plays banjo based on their name, the objectives are:

-Accurate name evaluation: Correctly identify if a given condition is met.
-Clear output generation: Provide appropriate textual output based on the name evaluation.
-Error handling: Gracefully handle unexpected input (e.g., empty strings, names too short or long).
-Readability: Write code that is easy to understand and maintain.
+- Clearly describing a problem/task that you want others to solve
+- Writing unit tests to check whether their solution to your task is correct
+- Present your project plan, story, and anything else you feel supports your creation process and final outcome in a document

 ## 🎟️ TICKETS